I wrote these things.

 Five essential steps to prepare for your next programming interview

-They put you in a room, give you a problem, and stare at you while you fumble around with markers on a whiteboard for 45 minutes.
-With a little preparation, you'll look like a pro.
+There are at least two kinds of programming interviews.
+One type is where you are asked for details about your prior work experience.
+The other one is where they put you in a room, give you a problem, and stare at you while you fumble around with markers on a whiteboard for 45 minutes.
+The first foc...

 Finding awesome developers in programming interviews